kirtisoglu/Allocation-of-Primary-Care-Centers-in-Chicago/README.md

 # Capacitated Facility Location with a Case Study of Chicago Healthcare Accessibility Network

 This project tackles the complex challenge of the capacitated facility location problem on large-scale data by using advanced optimization algorithms.
 We provide an efficient method for real-world scenarios with potential applications across various sectors including healthcare, retail, and public services.

-Key Features:
-Integer Programming Formulation: We've developed a robust mathematical model using integer programming to represent the capacitated facility location problem with contiguous service areas.
+**Integer Programming Formulation:** We've developed a robust mathematical model using integer programming to represent the capacitated facility location problem with contiguous service areas.

-Markov Chain Optimization: Our solution employs an iterative Markov chain process, where each state represents a valid graph partitioning corresponding to a geographical redistricting scheme.
+**Markov Chain Optimization:** Our solution employs an iterative Markov chain process, where each state represents a valid graph partitioning corresponding to a geographical redistricting scheme.

-A Novel Sampling Method: Inspired by the ReComb method (DeFord et al., 2019), we have created an efficient spanning tree sampling technique to explore the solution space efficiently.
+**A Novel Sampling Method:** Inspired by the ReComb method (DeFord et al., 2019), we have created an efficient spanning tree sampling technique to explore the solution space efficiently.

-Local Search Algorithms: We have improved upon two flip-based local search algorithms, providing a benchmark for our sampling method.
+**Local Search Algorithms:** We have improved upon two flip-based local search algorithms, providing a benchmark for our sampling method.

-Chicago Case Study: We apply our method to a real-world scenario, optimizing the location of new primary care facilities in Chicago while reducing the healthcare access inequality via public transportation.
+**Chicago Case Study:** We apply our method to a real-world scenario, optimizing the location of new primary care facilities in Chicago while reducing the healthcare access inequality via public transportation.

-Transportation Network Analysis: We have constructed a real-world transportation network and calculated travel times between candidate facility locations and Census block centroids.
+**Transportation Network Analysis:** We have constructed a real-world transportation network and calculated travel times between candidate facility locations and Census block centroids.

-Results: Our approach yields convincing results in a short timeframe.
+**Results:** Our approach yields convincing results in a short timeframe.

-Current Status: We are in the final stages of preparing our research for publication.
+**Current Status:** We are in the final stages of preparing our research for publication.
 Stay tuned for updates on our submission and findings.

-Data
-?
+**Data**

 Chicago Transit Authority GTFS data

 Openstreetmap Illinois street data

 2020 Illinois Census data at the block level

 2020 Chicago tract IDs
-?

 Chicago primary care centers, library, and school datasets

-Note: Illinois block data is removed due to its size.
+**Note:** Illinois block data is removed due to its size.
 You can find it [here]{https://redistrictingdatahub.org/state/illinois}.
 We extract its Chicago sub-data by matching it with 2020 Chicago tract IDs provided by the City of Chicago [here](https://www.chicago.gov/content/dam/city/depts/fin/municipal_depository/Addendum_2_Attachment_A_Chicago_Census_Tract%20_11_digit.pdf).
 We cleaned the data and saved it as chicago_tracts.csv in our data folder.

 ## Prerequisites